 DokuWiki is a flexible and extensible wiki engine that aims to be easy to manage while providing a rich feature set to enable collaborative document editing and creation for users of all skill levels and technical inclinations.
 DokuWiki stores wiki pages in text files on the web-server rather than in a database management system, which increases data usability and portability for moderately sized wiki projects without requiring the system resources to power a relational database server.

-Before beginning the installation of DokuWiki, we assume that you have completed the getting started guide.
+Before beginning the installation of DokuWiki, we assume that you have completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 There are a few prerequisites that you will need before embarking on the installation of DokuWiki.
 These commands will ensure that your system is up to date and that the packages for the Apache web server, PHP programing language, and other dependencies are installed.
 In Debian and Ubuntu-based systems issue the following commands: